 Rancho Murieta Wrongful Death Lawyer

-If your family member died as a result of the negligence of another person or business, there is good reason to pursue a wrongful death claim against the responsible person or entity.
-Wrongful death claims arise out of many circumstances, including auto accidents, boating accidents, medical malpractice, commercial trucking accidents, or the use of defective or dangerous consumer products or medications - just to name a few scenarios.
+If your family member died due to the negligence of another person or business, there is good reason to pursue a wrongful death claim against the responsible person or entity.
+Wrongful death claims arise from many circumstances, including auto accidents, boating accidents, medical malpractice, commercial trucking accidents, or the use of defective or dangerous consumer products or medications - just to name a few scenarios.
 An individual, business, or governmental entity can be held liable (legally responsible) for their negligence if it is found to have caused the death.Who Can File a Wrongful Death Claim?

 The California Code of Civil Procedure dictates who can file a wrongful death lawsuit.
 The following is a list of those who can file suit in such an action: